Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 am

-champion of the grand
+Champion of the Gradus.

-you know what, guys?
-I'd expect
+You know what, guys?
+I'd expect you to be able to do that.

-we've been doing this podcast for 10 years more or less.
+We've been doing this podcast for 10 years, more or less.

-Why when you were asked to be the town drunk
+Why when you were asked to be the town drunk,

 did you decide to impersonate me?